Germán Pezzella

-Germán Alejo Pezzella (/es/; born 27 June 1991) is an Argentine professional footballer who plays as a centre-back for Argentine Primera División club River Plate and the Argentina national team, with whom he won the 2022 FIFA World Cup.
+Germán Alejo Pezzella (/es/; born 27 June 1991) is an Argentine professional footballer who plays as a centre-back for Uruguayan Primera División club Peñarol.
+A former international for the Argentina national team, Pezzella was part of the team who won the 2022 FIFA World Cup.

 Club career

 Early career

 After impressing with the former's reserves he was called up to the pre-season in Canada, appearing in friendlies against Toronto FC, Montreal Impact and Everton.

 River Plate

 Upon being an unused substitute in a goalless away draw against Club Atlético Huracán on 18 October 2009, Pezzella made his senior debut on 7 December 2011, starting in a 1–0 home victory against Defensores de Belgrano for the season's Copa Argentina.
-His league debut came on 2 March of the following year, where he played the full 90 minutes in a 0–0 home draw against Quilmes Atlético Club.
+His league debut came on March 2, 2012, where he played the full 90 minutes in a 0–0 home draw against Quilmes Atlético Club.

-Pezzella scored his first professional goal on 2 September 2012, netting the last in a 1–1 draw at Club Atlético Colón.
+Pezzella scored his first professional goal on September 2, 2012, in a 1–1 draw against Club Atlético Colón.
 He also scored the equalizer in a 1–1 Superclásico home draw against Boca Juniors, just three minutes after coming off the bench.

 On 10 December 2014, Pezzella scored the last in a 2014 Copa Sudamericana final 2–0 win against Atlético Nacional, as his side won its first international title after a 17-year absence.